 I Was 9 When I Learned that I was Adopted.

-And for the first 10 years of my life in Lufkin, I wanted for absolutely nothing and frankly loved every second of my life with my family there.
-That’s me, my brother and my Mom who raised me in the photo right there.
-Look at how happy we all are.
+And for the first 10 years of my life in Lufkin, I wanted for absolutely nothing and frankly loved every second of my life with my Mom, my Dad and my entire family there.
+That’s me, my brother and my Mom in the photo right there.

 Scott Mcelroy-my-story